-Setting Description Factory Default NULL Two to four manitored tracking entries, and the logic tracking I All of the existing Two to four monitored tracking entries, and the logic tracking ID must be bigger than all monitored tracking entries.
-NULL tracking entries indst be bigger than all monitored tracking entries.
+Setting Description Factory Default

+NULL Two to four monitored tracking entries, and the logic tracking ID must be bigger than all monitored tracking entries.
+NULL

+IAII OF THE EXISTING

+tracking entries

 Select at least two monitored tracking entries in the Logical List.